lucas-albers-lz4/postgres/README.md

 # https://github.com/docker-library/postgres

+NOTE:
+I forked this to use gosu built with go 1.24 from my fork at: https://github.com/lucas-albers-lz4/gosu I updated template images
+Dockerfile-alpine.template
+Dockerfile-debian.template
+and then ran  apply-template.sh to update all the docker images

 ## Maintained by: [the PostgreSQL Docker Community](https://github.com/docker-library/postgres)

 This is the Git repo of the [Docker "Official Image"](https://github.com/docker-library/official-images#what-are-official-images) for [`postgres`](https://hub.docker.com/_/postgres/) (not to be confused with any official `postgres` image provided by `postgres` upstream).
 See [the Docker Hub page](https://hub.docker.com/_/postgres/) for the full readme on how to use this Docker image and for information regarding contributing and issues.